 Frequent Colds And Infections

-One thing associated with high stress levels is the negative effect on immunity.
+One thing associated with high-anxiety levels is the negative effect on immunity.
 Cortisol suppresses the immune system and leaves the body wide open to infection.
-This is especially troublesome during flu season, and necessitates that extra precautions be takes (such as increasing anti-oxidant food consumption).
+This is especially troublesome during flu season and necessitates that extra precautions be taken (such as increasing anti-oxidant food consumption).